Nexmo/station/_partials/stitch/guides/enable-video/javascript.md

 ## 2 - Update the JavaScript App

-We will use the application we already created for [the fourth getting started guide](/stitch/in-app-voice/guides/enable-audio/javascript).
+We will use the application we already created for [the audio quick start guide](/stitch/in-app-voice/guides/enable-audio/javascript).
 All the basic setup has been done in the previous guides and should be in place.
 We can now focus on updating the client-side application.

 ### 2.1 - Add video UI